Atashnezhad/XGBoost_Hyperparameters_Tuning/README.md

 The model accuracy on test data was found 89%.

 ### Recommendations
-* Some data feathering can be helpful.
+* Data feathering can be helpful.
+The click_time can potentially helps the ML algorithm to seperate between fraud clicks from those that are not.
+The same procidure can be done, taking the click_time into account.
 * The time can be used as a separate parameter so the best hyper-parameters would result in faster solutions are selected.
 Without time there is a chance for the DE algorithm to increase the number of max_leaves and max_depth to the upper boundaries which results in a very time-consuming training procedure.